JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 A group of actions can form a toolbar or a menu.
 Subgroups of a group can form submenus of a menu.

-Actions can be included in multiple groups, and thus appear in different places within the IDE UI.
+Actions can be included in multiple groups, and thus appear in different places within the UI.
-An action must have a unique identifier for each place it appears in the IDE UI.
+An action must have a unique identifier for each place it appears in the UI.
-See the [Action Declaration Reference](#action-declaration-reference) section for information about how to specify locations in the IDE UI.
+See the [Action Declaration Reference](#action-declaration-reference) section for information about how to specify locations.

 #### Presentation

 A new [`Presentation`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/Presentation.java) gets created for every place where the action appears.
-Therefore, the same action can have different text or icons when it appears in different places of the user interface.
+Therefore, the same action can have a different text or icon when it appears in different places of the user interface.
 Different presentations for the action are created by copying the Presentation returned by the `AnAction.getTemplatePresentation()` method.

 #### Compact Attribute

-A group's "compact" attribute specifies whether an action within that group is visible when disabled.
+A group's `compact` attribute specifies whether an action within that group is visible when disabled.
 See [Registering Actions in plugin.xml](#registering-actions-in-pluginxml) for an explanation of how the `compact` attribute is set for a group.
 If the `compact` attribute is `true` for a menu group, an action in the menu only appears if its state is both enabled and visible.
 In contrast, if the `compact` attribute is `false`, an action in the menu appears if its state is disabled but visible.